enzanki-ars/enzanki-ars.github.io/README.md

 Checkout my the capstone page for my experience at the [Ohio Supercomputer Center's Summer Institute](https://enzanki-ars.github.io/capstone.html).

----

-*I do apologize about this repository.
-I do not want to edit Git history, so it has gotten a little out of hand....
-Additionally, there are no comments documenting the code in this repository.
-Normally I would add inline comments, but as this website is hosted as is, I want to keep the download size low for mobile phones.*

 ## License

 Summary below - Please view the actual license in the [LICENSE.md](LICENSE.md) file.